bcgov/moh-plr-fhir/specification.md

 #### Distributions

 A Distribution is used by PLR to communicate a change in a single Practitioner, Organization, or Location to an external connected system that subscribes to the distribution service.
 To be clear, this is not the FHIR Subscription model, but a custom PLR subscription service that requires the user to sign up with the Registry administrator and follow the setup and configuration guide.
-The distribution is sent from PLR to a client application by sending a transaction (a FHIR Bundle of type 'transaction') via a RESTful PUT to a client nominated endpoint URL.
-The transaction Bundle is intended to be processed by the client as an atomic commit where the entire set of changes succeed or fail as a single entity (see [FHIR Transaction Processing Rules](http://hl7.org/fhir/http.html#trules)).
-The transaction Bundle includes one of the following sets:
+The distribution is sent from PLR to a client application by sending a Bundle (of type 'collection') via a RESTful PUT to a client nominated endpoint URL.
+The Bundle is intended to be processed by the client as an atomic commit where the entire set of changes succeed or fail as a single entity.
+The Bundle includes one of the following sets:

 1. PractitionerRole(s) and Practitioner;
 2. OrganizationAffiliation(s), PractitionerRole(s) and Organization;